samwiston/base36/README.md

 *base36* is a python class to be used for a base-36 number system.
 The characters used are 0-9 followed by A-Z.

+*base62* is identical to the base-36 number system except with more characters.
+The characters used are 0-9 followed by uppercase A-Z and then lowercase a-z

 ## operators
-the base36 class is compatible with the following operators:
+the base36 and base62 classes are compatible with the following operators:
 - `init`: Initialization
 - `str`: Convert to string for output
 - `add`: Addition using (+)